squarism/squarism.github.io/_posts/2015-11-13-why_a_dev_log_is_great.markdown

 {% highlight ruby %}
 #!/usr/bin/env ruby
-# put this in your path like ~/bin or something
+# put this in your path like ~/bin/tomorrow.rb or something
+# make it executable: chmod u+x ~/bin/tomorrow.rb

 require 'date'